Imago relationship therapy is a simple & powerful habit that can restore intimacy and love and save relationships

 The power of feeling heard

-The technique also allows all parties to feel heard.
-Since feeling unheard and unappreciated is central to many relationships problems (indeed, that’s similar to what the sex therapist told me on the way to the Burlesque show), this dialogue can be the solution.
+Since feeling unheard and unappreciated is central to many relationships problems (indeed, that’s similar to what the sex therapist told me on the way to the Burlesque show), this dialogue can, in itself, be the solution.
+Not always, but often.

-I asked the Pirate to try the Imago dialogue with me.
+So I asked the Pirate to try the Imago dialogue with me.
 He agreed and we did.
 I’ll report below on the results after I give you some resources on the technique.

 Here’s a link to the video where Marie Forleo interviews the two married (& divorced!) therapists who co-created the Imago technique.
 The video is about an hour long, but the guts of the Imago technique are covered in the first 20 minutes.

-Marie says now that she and her partner have learned the technique, they can be in the middle of a heated fight and one of them will call ‘dialogue’.
-They go through the Imago process, and in minutes the row is over and peace and intimacy restored.
+Multimillionaire Marie says now that she and her partner have learned the technique, they can be in the middle of a heated fight and one of them will call ‘dialogue’.
+They then go through the Imago process, and in minutes the row is over and peace and intimacy restored.
+Marie and her partner have formed a new relationship-saving communication habit.

 The therapists make the important point that we have a cultural problem with communication and, to effectively address it, we need cultural change.
-They found that the couples were coming to therapy with the same problems.
-It wasn’t a couple problem, it was a cultural problem, and cultural conveyor belt, delivering the lucky few to therapy, needs to be halted.
-We need to learn how to communicate effectively – early!
+They found that the couples were coming to therapy with the same problems – indicating it wasn’t a ‘couple problem’, it’s a cultural problem.

 Interestingly, Marie Forleo was so astounded at how effective and simple the technique was, she exclaims early in the video that it should be taught in schools!
 I say ‘interestingly’ because I said the same thing when, at the age of 35 and freshly separated, a counselor taught me the basics of assertiveness.
-I understood the concept of assertiveness, but not the finesse.
+I understood the concept of assertiveness, but not the finesse, the techniques.

 The counselor opened a door in my mind I didn’t even know existed.
 The assertiveness techniques were demonstrably so powerful yet so simple, I pre-echoed Marie Forleo’s exclamation – that assertiveness should be taught in schools.
 The counselor agreed.
 They were, indeed, doing a pilot program with a local school.

 An example of the Imago technique in action …